private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

   * There MUST also be a funding UTXO associated with the peg-in transaction.
 This UTXO represents the total initial balance of all Tari [contract user accounts] in the side-chain.
 This is a standard Pedersen commitment, so the value is unknown, and it MAY be zero, if Tari accounts are not required in the side-chain contract.
-    This UTXO MUST only be spendable in a checkpoint transaction.
+    This UTXO MUST only be spendable in a checkpoint transaction for this contract.

 ##### Contract management